kenmalik/cuda-dr-bcg/README.md

 ## Running Examples

-See [here](examples/README.md) for directions on building and running examples.
+See the [examples directory](examples/) for directions on building and running examples.

 ## Usage